-June is a great month to be in Alaska enjoying the GREAT weather and variety of fishing.
-The days are getting longer which allows you to have plenty of time to do a guided fishing trip and still do some Alaska Sightseeing.
-The Kasilof River King Salmon fishery's is an exciting trip to take.
+The Kasilof River King Salmon fishery is an exciting trip to take.
 Red Salmon are fishing good in a few different locations at the right time.
 Rainbow trout fishing on the Kenai River is a trip that you have to try!
 The halibut fishing in cook inlet is also in peak season!
 Fly in fishing trips and bear viewing for red salmon is a highlighted trip for the month as well.

-The King (Chinook) salmon is the most sought after of of Alaskan salmon.
-They typically weigh in at ten to fifty pounds, although the world record 97 pound fish was caught on the Kenai River.
+The King (Chinook) salmon is the most sought after of Alaskan salmon.
 We target the Kasilof King Salmon 1st run during June.
 The fishery is a drift boat only scene and typically has good number of hatchery and native king salmon.
 Typically you are allowed to retain 1 hatchery King Salmon per person per day.
-Peak time is June 1-20th.
+Peak time is June 5-15th.

 The Kenai River winds its way through the Kenai Peninsula and June is the time when, after years in the open ocean, spawning salmon return to its swift cold waters.
 Its shores and riverbed offer pristine habitat for the returning fish, as well as their offspring.